-No . . .
-The day he accepted Alan's job so that Kenneth Thimann and others of his ilk could finally realize their goal of ridding the university of Alan Chadwick, he lost his position as Alan's "disciple."
-This Thimann whose research led to the development of Agent Orange, the toxic defoliant dumped extensively on the Vietnamese to destroy their forests, this self-important "scientist," who Kaffka venerates so deeply, had a long-standing grudge against Alan because he, Alan, respected nature and worked within its laws, whereas Thimann perverted nature and turned her against herself, reeking havoc on the environment.
+Not really.
+The day he took over Alan's job so that Kenneth Thimann and others of his materialistic point of view could finally realize their goal of ridding the University of Alan Chadwick, he lost his position as Alan's "disciple."
+Thimann, whose research led to the development of Agent Orange, the toxic defoliant dumped extensively on the Vietnamese to destroy their forests, had a long-standing grudge against Alan because he, Alan, respected nature and worked within its laws, whereas Thimann perverted nature and turned her against herself, reeking havoc on the environment.
 No, the masters that Kaffka served never took kindly to Alan Chadwick.
-He did them a great service by stepping up to the challenge of taking Alan's place, as if he ever could.
+He did them a great service by taking Alan's place, as if he ever really could.
 Regretably, "be true" is the opposite of what he was.

 Yes, some apprentices stayed and worked with Steve, but that doesn't prove him right or justified.
 It only proves that not many people know to show respect where respect is due, or can recognize a truly great human being when they see one.